 David Johansen, singer, songwriter, solo artist, and member of the New York Dolls, who’s also released material under the name Buster Poindexter, was born in Staten Island, NY in 1950.

-Dave Matthews, singer, songwriter, guitarist, and band leader, was born in Johannesburg, South Africa in 1967.
+Dave Matthews, singer, songwriter, guitarist, and leader of Dave Matthew Band, was born in Johannesburg, South Africa in 1967.